-Our Nominating and Corporate Governance Committee also considers numerous other skills, qualities and experiences when evaluating director nominees, including whether the nominee has specific strengths that would augment existing skills and experiences of the Board and in a manner that is aligned with the company's strategic direction.
+Our Nominating and Corporate Governance Committee is responsible for reviewing with the entire Board from time to time the appropriate skills and characteristics required of directors in the context of the current Board composition and the anticipated needs of the Board and the Company.
+Our Nominating and Corporate Governance Committee actively considers whether potential candidates would assist in achieving a mix of Board members that represents a broad range of knowledge, skills, and experience, including whether the nominee has specific strengths that would augment existing skills and experiences of the Board and in a manner that is aligned with the Company's strategic direction.
 The following matrix highlights each director's primary skills or knowledge in these areas as identified by the Nominating and Corporate Governance Committee.
 The matrix does not encompass all of the knowledge, skills, experiences or attributes of our directors, and the fact that a particular knowledge, skill, experience or attribute is not listed does not mean that a director does not possess it.
 In addition, the absence of a particular knowledge, skill, experience or attribute with respect to any of our directors does not mean the director in question is unable to contribute to the decision-making process in that area.
 The type and degree of knowledge, skill and experience listed below may vary among the members of the Board.
-In response to stockholder feedback, we also provide below enhanced disclosure regarding the diversity of our Board.

 Welch Kakkis Dunsire Fust Narachi Ray Sanders Suliman

 Skills and Experience

 Core Board Capabilities

 Biopharma C-level leadership ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

 Scientific and research leadership ✓ ✓ ✓ ✓

 Clinical development leadership ✓ ✓ ✓ ✓ ✓ ✓

-Regulatory leadership ✓ • - ✓ ✓ ✓
+Regulatory leadership - ✓ - - ✓ ✓ ✓ -

 Rare disease commercial experience ✓ ✓ ✓

-Biopharma commercial leadership ✓ • ✓ ✓ ✓ -
+Biopharma commercial leadership ✓ ✓ ✓ ✓

-Global access, pricing and reimbursement ✓ • ✓ • ✓ ✓ • •
+Global access, pricing and reimbursement ✓ ✓ ✓ ✓ -

 Global business operations ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Finance and capital markets ✓ ✓ ✓ ✓ ✓
+Finance and capital markets ✓ • ✓ ✓ ✓ ✓

-Corporate strategy and/or business development leadership ✓ ✓ ✓ ✓ ✓ ✓
+Corporate strategy and/or business development leadership ✓ ✓ ✓ • ✓ ✓ • ✓

 Corporate governance and board experience ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Relevant / Advisory Capabilities - • - - -
+Relevant / Advisory Capabilities • - • - • -

-Compliance (GXP, commercial) ✓ ✓ ✓ ✓ ✓ ✓ ✓
+Compliance (GXP, commercial) ✓ ✓ ✓ ✓ ✓ ✓ ✓ -

-Corporate legal and IP ✓ - ✓ - ✓ ✓
+Corporate legal and IP ✓ • ✓ ✓ ✓

 Government affairs and policy ✓ ✓ ✓ ✓ ✓

 Human resources and organizational development ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓

-Manufacturing/supply chain ✓ ✓ ✓ ✓ • •
+Manufacturing/supply chain ✓ ✓ ✓ • ✓ • • -

-Diversity
+Background

 Gender

-Male ✓ ✓ • ✓ ✓ ✓
+Male ✓ ✓ ✓ ✓ ✓

-Female • ✓ - ✓ ✓
+Female • ✓ ✓ ✓

-Race/Ethnicity • •
+Race/Ethnicity

-Asian • ✓ ✓ ✓
+Asian ✓ ✓ ✓

-White ✓ ✓ ✓ ✓ ✓
+White ✓ ✓ ✓ ✓ ✓ -

 LGBTQ+ ✓